Joystream/community-repo/working-groups/storage-group/NodeSteup/monitoring/README.md

 > Review prometheus.yml and add or remove jobs.

-> Review aleret.rules and add or remove alerts
+> Review alert.rules and add or remove alerts

 # Configure Alert Manger